 IV.3.1 Property „sepplink = FALSE“

 See Figure IV.1.
-Semantic FALSE implies decoupled SEPs, i.e., reflect the semantic of the base package.
-There are two separate TCP bearer connection segments, - the two segments related to TCP connections “X MG (SEPT1(S1))” and “Y MG (SEPT2(S1))” -, from perspective of the MG.
+Semantic FALSE implies decoupled SEPs, i.e., reflects the semantic of the base package.
+There are two separate TCP bearer connection segments, - the two segments related to TCP connections “X MG (SEPT1(S1))” and “Y MG (SEPT2(S1))” -, from the perspective of the MG.

 …